COM-497/2020-Spring-Group2/README.md

  Style the Dashboard with HTML/CSS
  Uploading the PDFs to Dashboard, controlling with IFs based on user credentials defined in Schema Fix Footer
+ Add email to company when new user created

  For HomePage/Products/Our Team-
  Fix the CSS styling and ensure it is ready to go